This beautiful island is an absolutely gorgeous spot for a vacation or getaway!

 Note: Since we are all about 'Books and Fun, All in One' on our site, you'll find a few fun book tie-ins here too!

 Our first day began bright and early as we prepared to take off for our destination!
-We were traveling as part of a group, and had hired a service to get us all to Cape Cod and we took the ferry over to Martha's Vineyard!
+We were traveling with a group, and had hired a car service to get us all to Cape Cod.

-I ordered the shrimp tempura sushi roll, and my mom got the fish tacos.
+I ordered the shrimp tempura sushi roll, and my mom enjoyed the fish tacos.
 Both were delicious choices!
 (My mom was nice enough to offer me some of her tacos, and in return I offered up some of my sushi!)

 After our tasty dining out experience, we decided to go for a walk down to Inkwell Beach, and swam, chatted, and relaxed in the sunshine!